microscopic-image-analysis/geosss/README.md

 pip install geosss
 ```

-## Usage
+## Getting Started

-However, a minimal example to get started with using the samplers is as below:
+A minimal example to get started as well as reproduce the above demo:

 ```python
 import geosss as gs
 import numpy as np